elydre/profanOS/README.md

 from disk such as drivers or file system extensions.

-profanOS is **not** a SASOS - single address space operating system, but part of the memory is shared, like the kernel and the libraries.
+profanOS is **not** a SASOS - single address space operating system, but part of the memory is shared, like kernel and modules.
 Processes can therefore freely access kernel functions.

 Here is a list of the main kernel features: